15 Campgrounds – Ultimate Grand Canyon Camping Guide

 North Rim Campground

 North Rim Campground offers 90 sites with picnic tables and campfire rings with cooking grills.
 There are standard non-electric sites and tent-only.
 There is a dump station on site.
-Water spigots are located throughout for drinking and cooking, and there are flush toilets.
+Water spigots are located throughout for drinking and cooking, and there are flush toilets, shower and laundry.
 There’s also a gas station and a general store located at the campground.
-The pandemic forced the closure of showers and laundry.
-Check with the campground host to find out if they have reopened.
 Reserve your spot up to 6 months in advance on Recreation.gov.

 The very remote Tuweep Campground is on the northwest rim of the Grand Canyon, and you need to secure a permit in advance to stay here.
 In addition to securing a permit, a visit to this area can be challenging via three possible routes.
 You’ll need a high-clearance vehicle to drive over large boulders and navigate rough dirt road conditions and possibly muddy impassable stretches.
 Since the National Park Service manages the area for its primitive values, improvements and services are minimal.
 There are nine small campsites with picnic tables for one to six people with a maximum of two vehicles, including motorcycles, and one large group campsite for seven to 11 people with a maximum of four vehicles, including motorcycles.
 Campers must arrive by sunset.
 Fires and charcoal grills prohibited.
 Fossil fuel stoves allowed.
 While there are composting toilets, there is no water at this site.
 You will need to bring your own.
 Vehicles and vehicle combinations longer than 22 feet (6.7 m, end to end ) are prohibited.